 Encoding text in binary is fundamentally the same as encoding text using decimal digits.
 The simplest approach is again to picked a fixed number of binary digits to use for every character.
 It is still important to choose enough digits to leave room for expansion.
 The big difference is that there are only two distinct digits in binary, 0 and 1.
 As a result, longer codewords are required to represent each character.
-While we saw that 3 decimal digits would be sufficient to represent all of the characters used when writing English text, we will see that 7 or 8 digits are required in binary.
+While we saw that 3 decimal digits would be sufficient to represent all of the characters used when writing English text leaving plenty of room for expansion, we will see that 7 or 8 digits are required in binary.